FangCunWuChang/libwthread/README.md

 ﻿# libwthread
-User mode thread library for amd64
+User mode thread library for amd64 with MSVC